-

 Eddie

 Eddie is a research assistant in the COMPASS Lab.
-His research interests include large woody material and the aerodynamics of tennis balls.
+His research interests include large woody material and the aerodynamics of tennis balls and frisbees.

 -